 Weight: 3 lbs.
 4 oz.

 This is a self-inflating mattress that uses advanced variable-density pressure mapping technology and innovative die-cut foams to provide comfort and support in all the right places.
-Basically pressure mapping means that you have got more supportive, higher density foam in certain areas and lower density, more cushioning, and comfortable foam in other areas.
-In high-pressure areas like near your shoulders and hips, it’s more soft and comfortable.
+Basically, pressure mapping means that you have more supportive, higher-density foam in certain areas and lower-density, more cushioning, and comfortable foam in other areas.
+In high-pressure areas near your shoulders and hips, it’s more soft and comfortable.

-Pros: Super warm, comfortable and easy to use
+What I like: Super warm, comfortable, and easy to use

 Shape: Rectangular